How to Apply for a Credit Card in Australia: Step-by-Step

 Final approval and card issuance

-- A physical card may arrive in around 5–10 business days
+- A physical card may arrive by mail within several business days

 Step 7: Set Up and Start Using Your Card